 From September 2021 until February 2022, Maarten Zwiers will be a visiting fellow at the RIAS.

-At RIAS, Maarten will be doing research and finish two articles related to Race Land.
+At RIAS, Maarten Zwiers will be doing research and finish two articles related to Race Land.
 In addition, he will be involved in RIAS activities, such as PhD seminars, (online) classes for high school and university students, lectures, and symposia.
-If you want to learn more about Maarten’s work, check his University of Groningen profile page: https://www.rug.nl/staff/m.zwiers/.
+If you want to learn more about his work, check his profile page at the RUG: https://www.rug.nl/staff/m.zwiers/.